- Stylish crafts: Hakone Yosegi Zaiku Marquetry

 Hakone yosegi zaiku marquetry has been actively produced in Hakone town of Odawara City in the Western Kanagawa Prefecture.

 Yosegi zaiku is a technique of creating patterns by joining wood together.
-It is called yosegi zaiku because this method uses a combination of various types of wood that have been cut and reshaped to form a variety of patterns.
+"Yosegi" means "combined wood", and "Zaiku" means an intricate work; the name represents the manufacturing process of combining various shapes and sizes of wood blocks into patterns.
 These patterned works are popular worldwide as they show the subtlety and elaborateness of Japanese crafts by hand.

 Why has it become ingrained in Hakone?